dkfk5326/Sovereign_Tower_Replacer/README.md

 - No original game assets are included.
 - The replacement set is a work in progress and the coverage will continue to expand.
 - This project is unofficial and is not affiliated with the developer or publisher of *Sovereign Tower*.

+## License
+- This project follows the CC BY-NC 4.0 license.
+Commercial use is prohibited, and attribution is required.
+- Use for advertising, sales, or profit generation purposes is prohibited.